📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 The market goes up and down.

-That’s not God punishing you; that’s just how it works. 📉📈
+That’s not God punishing you; that’s just how the market works. 📉📈

 Don’t panic sell.
 Don’t FOMO buy.